 How to print the survey links with the tokens with the respondent's identification enabled?

-1. Click Settings and then go to the Survey Settings tab.
+1. Click Create and then go to the Survey Settings tab.

-2. In the next part, go to the security settings to set the survey to the appropriate settings - in order for the offline token distribution to take place, the security of the survey has to be at the highest level.
+2. In the next part, go to the access settings to set the survey to the appropriate settings - in order for the offline token distribution to take place, the access of the survey has to be by personal link for each respondent

 3. If you have a defined group of respondents - but you want to provide the respondent with a other token than via the e-mail, select the "Respondent identification - enabled" option.
 Remember, if you disable the respondent's identification, you will not have the option to import from a file.